- Intriguing shape

 Toyota offers a dozen versions of the 2020 Camry, meaning there’s one to suit just about every need and budget.
 From L to TRD, every 2020 Toyota Camry is well-equipped for the money, and we rate the lineup at a 7 out of 10 accordingly.
 (Read more about how we rate cars.)

 Full-boat Camrys come in two flavors: XSE and XLE, each with power-adjustable front seats wrapped in leather, JBL audio, keyless ignition, and more.
-This year’s new Camry TRD slots in below the “X” versions, making it an intriguing value for buyers focused on better handling.
+This year’s new Camry TRD costs less than V-6-equipped XSE and XLE versions, which makes it an intriguing value for buyers focused on better handling.

 Our pick?
 For commuting, we’d be just fine in a Camry Hybrid LE for about $29,200, though the Lexus-lite Camry XLE V6 with optional cooled seats, surround-view camera system, and more delivers luxury-grade features for a reasonable $37,200.